 This plan is also designed to fit with and advance smart growth.
 The following Smart Growth Principles established by the New York State Department of State in 2021, embody land use planning and development concepts that can influence the creation of livable, sustainable, and equitable communities.
-They are designed to advance the Town of Bolton toward a resilient future which provides for sensible utilization of public resources and that provides insurance from change in the environment and helps avoid damage caused by more powerful storm events.
+They are designed to advance the Town of Bolton toward a resilient future which provides for sensible utilization of public resources and provides insurance from changes in the environment and helps to avoid damage caused by more powerful storm events.

-These 15 smart growth principles that serve as benchmarks for development of this plan are as follows:
+These fifteen (15) Smart Growth principles that serve as benchmarks for development of this plan are as follows: